Series introduction

 A church that talks wisely about mental health does more than help individuals; it becomes a healthier community.
 Members learn compassion, patience, and humility, and people with lived experience are more likely to contribute their gifts without hiding.
 In that sense, emphasizing mental health is not merely reactive — it is part of building a more faithful and resilient church.

-Further reading
+Further reading on this topic

 - Faith and Community Engagement – SAMHSA